 - Phone liaison with other professionals (such as social worker, school SENCO, teachers, GP or speech and language therapists) £120/hour.

-- School meetings, school observations other professional meetings £140/hour.
+- School meetings, school observations other professional meetings £140/hour plus travel costs.

-- Payment can be made via bank transfer, cash or cheque.
+- Fees are payable prior to the appointment.
+Payment can be made via bank transfer, cash or cheque.

 - Cancellations within less than 48 hours notice are fully chargeable.